VladislavPrh/MDR/README.md

-# Multi-task learning with CNN
+# CNN for multi-digit recognition
-This project is an example of the multi-task learning.
-More concrete I have worked on recognition arbitrary multi-digit numbers obtained from The Street View House Numbers (SVHN) Dataset.
+This project refers to the image recognition with convolutional neural network.
+More specifically I have worked on recognition arbitrary multi-digit numbers obtained from The Street View House Numbers (SVHN) Dataset.
 ### How to run
 1. Downoald and extract data:
 ```